Bit-Flare/Worldforge/System Doc.md

 **Research:** Skill of conducting research.
 Overlaps a lot with investigation, but useful in some campaigns

-**Language:** On a per language basis. +4 being a native speaker Local Knowledge:
+**Language:** On a per language basis. +4 being a native speaker

+**Local Knowledge:** Understanding and ability to maximize utility of a place.
+Can either be a general skill if the setting is in a single region/city/town/etc. or on a per location basis

-**Adventuring:** Catch all for adventuring knowledge (experience with monsters, common solutions, historic dungeon layouts, etc.)
+**Adventuring/Dungeonering:** Catch all for adventuring knowledge (experience with monsters, common solutions, historic dungeon layouts, etc.)

 **Gaming:** Playing games of skill.
 Can be on a per game basis, and can represent video or traditional games